zachvalenta/jvns.ca/content/post/2018-09-01-learning-skills-you-can-practice.markdown

 Before we start, I want to talk a bit about what learning how to learn can look like.
 I'm not a teacher or anything, but here are a few things that I think helped me:

 - when I was a kid, I spent 7 years doing a math program called [Kumon](https://www.kumon.com/about-kumon/kumon-method/self-learning) which is really focused on learning math independently.
-I learned all of elementary/high school math that way. (from multiplication to algebra to calculus)
+I learned all of elementary/high school math that way. (from multiplication to algebra to calculus).
+I think this was pretty important and I owe a lot to my mom (who has now been helping kids learn independently for > 20 years!!) for making sure I got good at learning when I was a kid.
 - did a pure math degree, where having a clear sense of what I understand and don't understand was super important
 - went to the [recurse center](https://www.recurse.com/) which is a community of self-directed learners